DQIX/DQIX-Decomp-Project/README.md

 ### What's there to do
 Current goal: fixing .bss sections in the disassembly.
 At the end of main.s is many labels that belong in a .bss section, either of main.s or the various overlay files.
 Try and match these labels with their correct position in memory.
 ### Useful info
 Ghidra with the NTRGhidra plugin is invaluable for reverse engineering DS games and code.
-Available [here](https://github.com/pedro-javierf/NTRGhidra/releases)
+Ghidra available [here.](https://github.com/NationalSecurityAgency/ghidra/releases) Plugin available [here.](https://github.com/pedro-javierf/NTRGhidra/releases)

 Desmume is an emulator with some nice debugging features, to assist in seeing what code is doing.
 Recommended nightly builds [here](https://desmume.org/download/)